ErikHartman/bopep/README.md

 ### Beginning $\rightarrow$ 27 Nov 2025
 I consider this **version 0**.
 The main experiments were run to showcase BoPep and BoGA.
-This version focused on peptide binder searching and design.
+This version focused on *peptide* binder searching and design (hence the name BoPep).

 ## Cite